Pittenweem witches: Lynching

-After escaping, Cornfoot made her way to the village of Leuchars, eight miles from Pittenweem, where she was either discovered by the minister, George Gordon, or had approached him for help.
+After escaping, Cornfoot made her way to the home village of Leuchars, eight miles from Pittenweem, where she was either discovered by the minister, George Gordon, or had approached him for help.
 For the reward of £10, he arranged an armed guard of two men to return her to Cowper's house on 30 January 1705.
 Cowper was not at home when they arrived so she was taken to one of the bailies.
 A mob of at least ten people forcibly removed her from the house, tied her up, beat her, then hauled her down to the harbour by her ankles, possibly with the intention of dunking her.
 A rope was run from the top of the masthead on a ship back to the shore and she was dangled from it while the crowd threw stones at her as she swung backwards and forwards.
 When they took her down, she was covered by a door that had heavy stones placed on top of it until she was crushed to death.
 A cart pulled by a horse was guided over her corpse more than once to ensure she was dead.
 The crowd took her body to the home of her co-accused, Nicolas Lawson, with the intention of torturing her in the same manner but decided they had sufficient sport for the day.